Kyiv Urban Electric Train

 Working 2 since September 2009 Kyiv Urban Electric Train is the first instance of a combined municipal railway service and an intracity passenger rail route in Ukraine, and arguably in the former Soviet Union as a whole.

 The ring was fully completed on 4 October 2011, the full length of lines is 50.8 km with 15 stations.
 Opening hours are from 5:48 until 21:37 with a time between trains of between 10 and 30 minutes.
 12 trains operate on the line; the fastest time to complete a loop is 1 hour and 25 minutes.
-A train ticket costs ₴8.
+A train ticket costs ₴15.

+With the beginning of the Russian invasion on February 24, 2022, the operation of the city electric train was suspended, later resumed on March 21, 2022 on the route from Darnytsia to Sviatoshyn, and from March 27 on the whole loop, including new stations: Mykilska Slobidka, Kyiv-Demiivskyi, Protasiv Yar and Rusanivka.

 Name

 The project intentionally uses the colloquial Ukrainian term electrychka ("electric train") as its official name.
 This reflects the essence of the service, which is provided with exactly the same rolling stock and railway personnel that are used for the conventional electrychka commuter rail since Soviet rule.

 Another name, kiltseve metro (a Kyiv "ring metro") was sometimes used, but never became official or widespread.